 3) Install the SquidGuard package, if not already installed

-7) Open General Settings tab in SquidGuard package GUI, found at Services > Proxy Filter.
+7) Open the General Settings tab in SquidGuard package GUI, found at Service, next Proxy Filter.

 10) If pfSense is behind a proxy, enter the proxy information in Blacklist proxy (this step is not necessary for most situations)